Sammy-T/ts-term/README.md

 # ts-term

-ts-term is a browser-based terminal interface which uses ephemeral Tailscale nodes for each session.
+ts-term serves a browser-based terminal interface and uses ephemeral Tailscale nodes for each session.
 It allows you to run commands using the pseudo-terminal of the machine it's hosted on.

 > [!IMPORTANT]
 > ts-term doesn't directly create SSH connections.
 Once connected to the terminal, you must run the `ssh` command to connect to the machine you want to remote into.